mpetruc/cleaning_data_project/codebook.md

 For a full description of the raw variables please see the feature_info.txt file.

 Codebook:
-The resultant dataset variables  were re-named to more more human-intelligible in the following manner: t at the beginning of variables names became "time" Acc became "acceleration"
+The resultant dataset variables  were re-named to be more human-intelligible in the following manner: t at the beginning of variables names became "time" Acc became "acceleration"
 Gyro became "gyroscope"